 Welcoming students from Primary to Secondary Education

 Springwell Community College takes an active role in hosting the Staveley Brimington Learning Community (SBLC) where Headteachers of local primary and secondary schools work collegiately to improve the educational provision for young people in the community.
-Initiatives undertaken by SBLC include ‘One World One Challenge’, and the ‘Take One Picture’, Springwell’s Primary Music Festival, inter-school sporting fixtures and the sharing of good teaching and learning practices all go towards consistent approaches both within and outside the classroom for our children as the move from Nursery through to Secondary education.
+Initiatives undertaken by SBLC include ‘One World One Challenge’, and the ‘Take One Picture’, Springwell’s Primary Music Festival, inter-school sporting fixtures and the sharing of good teaching and learning practices all go towards consistent approaches both within and outside the classroom for our children as they move from Nursery through to Secondary education.

 Due to these close links many local school children have visited Springwell during their early junior school years.
 Taking part in such activities marks the beginning of a smooth and nurturing transition programme.